 BA (General) in History and Theory of Architecture

-This program requires a total of 15.0 credits usually completed in three years of full-time study with 7.0 credits in the History and Theory of Architecture.
+This program requires a total of 15.0 credits with 7.0 credits in the History and Theory of Architecture.
 It will appeal to those interested in a liberal arts education with an emphasis on the history of architecture.
 As with the Honours program, the General BA program is designed to provide students with a breadth of knowledge in the field.

 BA (Honours) in History and Theory of Architecture

-This program requires 20.0 credits normally completed in four years with 10.0 credits in the History and Theory of Architecture.
-This program is designed for those thinking of continuing studies at the graduate level in architectural history, architecture or heritage preservation.
+This program requires 20.0 credits with 10.0 credits in the History and Theory of Architecture.
+This program is designed for those thinking of continuing studies at the graduate level in the history of architecture, architecture or heritage preservation.

 Minor in History and Theory of Architecture

-Many graduates of the History and Theory of Architecture program build careers, often after study at the graduate level, in museums and art galleries, in the field of education, and in cultural heritage or the art market.
-Historians of Architecture can find opportunities in the architectural profession, heritage preservation and policy.
-Graduates of our programs have found exciting work in restoration, conservation or in government departments concerned with cultural matters.
+Historians of architecture can find opportunities in the architectural profession, heritage preservation and policy.
+Graduates of our program have found exciting work in restoration, conservation or in government departments concerned with cultural matters.

-A BA in the History and Theory of Architecture or Art History, moreover, prepares students with invaluable skills ,including: oral and written articulation, the ability to identify, critically assess, and analyze research materials, the ability to creatively problem-solve, the love of learning, critical thinking, technological skills related to visual and verbal communication, the ability to work independently and in groups, as well as an acumen with visual communication and a knowledge of world cultures.
+A BA in History and Theory of Architecture, moreover, prepares students with invaluable skills, including: oral and written articulation, the ability to identify, critically assess, and analyze research materials, the ability to creatively problem-solve, the love of learning, critical thinking, technological skills related to visual and verbal communication, the ability to work independently and in groups, as well as an acumen with visual communication and a knowledge of world cultures.

 Carleton also offers a Master of Arts program in Art History.
 The program gives students unique opportunities for primary archival research and study of museum practice in the numerous cultural institutions in the National Capital Region.